kdabarcelos/CMSC6950_Project/README.md

 2. Performs the computation of mean-square displacements and correlation functions using the Fast Correlation Algorithm.

 ---
-### Conda Setup
+### Conda Software Setup

 Prior the tidynamics setup, it is necessary to install conda from Miniforge installer, which can be found to download [here](https://github.com/conda-forge/miniforge).
-Use wget [your OS, architeture] and then run as below:
+After copy the appropriate link regarding your OS and architeture, run below:

 ```
 wget [past the link here replacing within and the brackets]
 bash Miniforge3-Linux-x86_64.sh
 ```

-Check if conda was properly installed with `--version`:
+Check if conda has been properly installed with `--version`:

 ```
 conda --version
 ```
 ----
-### Tidynamics Software and Dependendcies Setup
+### Tidynamics Software and Dependencies Setup

-Then create conda environment with the software name and activate:
+Then create conda environment with the chosen software name and activate:

 ```
 conda create -n tidynamics